Časlav of Serbia: Mythical war with Magyars

-According to De Administrando Imperio, the Magyars, led by Kisa, invaded Bosnia, and Časlav hurried and encountered them at the banks of river Drina.
+The Magyars, led by Kisa, invaded Bosnia, and Časlav hurried and encountered them at the banks of river Drina around the place called Civelino.
 The Magyars were decisively defeated, with Kisa being slain by Časlav's voivode Tihomir.
 In gratitude, Časlav married off his daughter to Tihomir.
 Kisa's widow requested the Magyar leaders give her an army to exact vengeance.
 With an "unknown number" of troops, the widow returned and surprised Časlav at Syrmia.
 In the night, the Magyars attacked the Serbs, captured Časlav and all of his male relatives.
 On the command of the widow, all of them were bound by their hands and feet and thrown into the Sava river.
-The events are dated to around 960 or shortly thereafter, as De Administrando Imperio does not mention this event.
+The events are interpretatively dated, with DAI in mind, to around 950-960.
+However, comparative analysis of the CPD's chronology of events does not indicate that DAI's Časlav ruled Bosnia, or fought the Hungarians in Bosnia, as in the mid-10th century it was ruled by a Bosnian ban who escaped to the Hungarians because the region was conquered by White Croatian ban Krešimir (usually associated with Michael Krešimir II) and continued to be ruled by him and his son Stjepan (identified with Stephen Držislav).